That dollar metric results from a 39% increase compared to Ivory Coast’s $11.8 billion in exported goods five-years earlier during 2018.

 - Ivoirienne de Transports Aériens (cargo airliner)

 Another key indicator of a country’s economic performance is its unemployment rate.
-Statistics from Trading Economics put Ivory Coast’s average unemployment rate at 2.6% for 2022, down from the average 2.8% in 2021.
+Statistics from Trading Economics put Ivory Coast’s average unemployment rate at 2.7% for 2023, up from the average 2.6% jobless rate in 2022.

 Ivory Coast’s capital city is Yamoussoukro, which is also home to the world’s highest domed church.